 Introduce Toys & Distractions

-Clip on one or two favorite toys and rotate them.
+Clip on one or two favorite toys and rotate them to keep your baby interested.
 Talk, sing, or describe what you see.
-Remove toys once your child can sit/stand to prevent entanglement.2
+Remove the toys once your child can sit or stand to prevent entanglement.2

 Plan Your Route with Care

 Pick smooth, shaded paths.
-In hot weather, avoid peak sun and never cover the stroller with a blanket; use canopies or parasols instead.3, 4
+In hot weather, avoid peak sun and never cover the stroller with a blanket.
+Use the stroller’s canopy or a parasol instead for shade.3, 4

 Engage with Your Baby

-Make eye contact (parent-facing seats help), narrate the outing, and take breaks for cuddles if needed.
+Make eye contact (parent-facing seats help) and narrate the outing to your baby.
+Take breaks for cuddles or play if needed.

 Maintain a Routine

-Time your walk for after a nap/feeding.
-Use the right stroller for the activity (e.g., jogging strollers for running) and follow your manual’s age/weight guidance.12
+Time your walk for after a nap or feeding.
+Use the right stroller for the activity (for example, a jogging stroller for running) and always follow your stroller’s age/weight guidance.12

 Do a Safety/Recall Check

-Register your stroller to receive safety alerts, and search for recalls before each season.
-Notable recent recalls include Guava Roam (2024) and Stokke YOYO³ (2024); follow the official remedy steps if affected.2, 6, 7
+Register your stroller with the manufacturer and check for safety recalls each season.
+Notable recent recalls include the Guava Roam (2024) and Stokke YOYO³ (2024); follow the official remedy if your model is affected.2, 6, 7

 Frequently Asked Questions